 The program has also participated in local events including the Battle of Flowers parade in 2011, 2012, 2014 and 2016.
 In 2015, The Young Women’s Leadership Academy was asked to perform for the Department of Education in Fine Arts in Washington D.C.
 Jackleen’s choreography was recognized by the Department of Education in Fine Arts’ as one of the best programs in San Antonio.
 Jackleen is also a member of The Texas Dance Educators Association and The Center for Education in Developing Fine Arts since 2010.

-Combo I & Mommy & Me
+Combo I, Combo II, and Mommy & Me

 Tyrone Cabalo is an ambitious dancer and choreographer whom seeks not perfection, but progress.
 He started dancing since he was 5 years of age.
 His inspirations are well known artists like Usher, Chris Brown, and especially the pop legend, Michael Jackson.
 When Tyrone turned 12, he joined a cultural dance group, Philippine Dance Company of San Antonio.
 It’s a non-profit organization that perform traditions in the art of dance during the State Fair of Texas and Folklife Festival in San Antonio.